JeremyPanggabean/Formula-1-Silverstone_2024-Analysis_Performance/README.md

 ## 📊 Project Overview

-This project performs a comprehensive data analysis performance of the **Formula 1 British Grand Prix at Silverstone** using the `fastf1` library.
+This project performs a comprehensive data analysis performance of the **Formula 1 British Grand Prix at Silverstone 2024** using the `fastf1` library.
 The analysis covers various aspects of the race, including:

 -   **Analyzing Telemetry data:** (Speed, Time, Tire) from the driver.
 -   **Circuit characteristics:** Basic information about the Silverstone track.